 Also of interest is that Newport Beach has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.71% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Newport Beach telecommute to their jobs.
+Overall, about 16.62% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Newport Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Newport Beach is a somewhat ethnically-diverse city.
+Newport Beach is a very ethnically-diverse city.
 The people who call Newport Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newport Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Newport Beach include Irish, English, Italian, and French .
+Important ancestries of people in Newport Beach include English, German, Irish, Italian, and European.

 The most common language spoken in Newport Beach is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Chinese.